 Information For Authors

 AsiaAnA is an open access journal and uses a double-blind peer review system.
-The deadline for submitting manuscripts to be published in AsiAnA 2 (2020) is October 30th2019
+The deadline for submitting manuscripts to be published in AsiAnA is January 10th.

 Manuscript Submission Guidelines